-Some of the techniques for dealing with the size and complexity of these enterprise information systems are modularity, distribution, abstraction, and intelligence, i.e., being smarter about how you seek and modify information.
-Combining these techniques implies the use of intelligent, distributed modules-a distributed artificial intelligence approach.
-In accord with this approach, we distribute and embed computational agents throughout an enterprise.
+In accord with this approach, we describe in this paper how to distribute and embed computational agents throughout an enterprise.
 The agents are knowledgeable about information resources that are local to them, and cooperate to provide global access to, and better management of, the information.
 For the practical reason that the systems are too large and dynamic (i.e., open) for global solutions to be formulated and implemented, the agents need to execute autonomously and be developed independently.
 To cooperate effectively, the agents must either have models of each other and of the available information resources or provide models of themselves.
 We focus on the latter in this paper.

 For such an open information environment, the questions arise: what should be modeled, where do models come from, what are their constituents, and how should they be used?
-We discuss the types of models that might be available in an enterprise and how agents can acquire them.
+We discuss the types of models that might be available, and how agents can acquire them at compile time and use them at run time.
 We use the ontology developed for the large knowledge-based system, Cyc, for semantic grounding of the models.
+The ontology is made commonly available by providing access to it over a network, such as the Internet or one of its commercial variants.
+At compile time, semantic mappings are constructed relating schema-level models of each information system component to the common ontology.
+At run time, a distributed truth maintenance system [Huhns and Bridgeland 1991] is used to maintain semantic consistency of information.
+The truth maintenance system is executed by knowledge-based mediating agents-one for each user, resource, application, and interface-that actively monitor integrity constraints.
+In addition, the agents help locate and provide access to the most appropriate information for each user or application.

-This provides a common structured vocabulary that all of the agents use and share.
-We then describe a set of agents for telecommunication service provisioning-a scheduling agent, a schedule-repairing agent, a schedule-processing agent, and an interface agent-and then describe their models and how they use them to cooperate.
-We also describe the use of actors [Agha 1986]-one per agent-who manage communications among the agents.
-Each actor independently maintains the relationship between its agent and the common ontology (in the form of articulation axioms), and updates that relationship as the ontology changes or the agent itself evolves.
+We then describe a set of agents for telecommunication service provisioning as an example of parameterized design.
+For these agents-a scheduling agent, a schedule-repairing agent, a schedule-processing agent, and an interface agent-we describe their models and how they use them to cooperate.
+We also describe the use of actors [Agha 1986]-one per agent-who manage their communications.
+Each actor independently maintains the relationship between its agent and the common ontology (in the form of the semantic mappings), and updates that relationship as the ontology changes or the agent evolves.